 The works are chiseled, hand-carved, sanded and polished by artists who draw upon a wide variety of inspiration.
 From dramatic modern styling praised by Henry Moore, to more contemplative “village” pieces that capture African life, these sculptures project a vibrancy that has captivated audiences around the world.
 The setting of Toronto’s most beautiful garden for this great art highlights the beauty of both.

-During the course of the exhibition, two artists-in-residence will be live-sculpting, demonstrating their carving techniques and intricate handiwork.
-All displayed work, including work created during the event, will be available for purchase, and visitors are welcome to commission pieces from the two featured artists.
+During the course of the exhibition, the two artists-in-residence, Brighton Layson and Passmore Mupindiko will be live-sculpting, demonstrating their carving techniques and intricate handiwork.
+All displayed work, including work created during the event, will be available for purchase.
+You can watch them work under the Marketplace tent in the Perennial Border.

 Meet the curators, get a behind-the-scenes look at the exhibition and learn more about Shona sculptures.

 An outdoor Marketplace features smaller one-of-a-kind sculptures for purchase as well as traditional basketry and jewellery by Zimbabwean artists.